sourcesnow/xpspl/docs/xpspl/processor.rst

 .. function:: _routine()

-    Runs the complex signal routine for the processor loop.
+    Runs the signal routine for the processor loop.

     :rtype: boolean|array